RideLondon: 2022 to present

 Following the withdrawal of sponsors Prudential and Surrey County Council, from 2022 RideLondon became a one-day event in Central London, with a 3-day elite women's race (RideLondon Classique) as the main event, as well as a public freeride.
 In March 2021, a 10-year partnership with London Marathon Events to stage the event was agreed.
 In June 2021, organizers confirmed that the men's race would not return in 2022.
 In November 2021, an agreement with Essex County Council was announced, with Essex hosting both the 100 mile challenge ride, as well as two stages of an elite women's race.

 The 2022 event was criticised for not providing live TV coverage for all three stages as required for inclusion in the UCI Women's World Tour – with the UCI warning that the 2023 event would be demoted to the UCI ProSeries if stages were not broadcast on live television.
 The race retained its World Tour status for 2023 after the organisers provided the UCI with evidence that stages would have the required live TV coverage.

 Following announcement of the 2025 UCI Women's World Tour calendar, it was announced that the 2025 edition of RideLondon Classique could not take place on the date proposed by the UCI, given constraints in central London.
 In September 2024, the organisers announced that the event would go on hiatus in 2025.
+In 2026, organisers stated that the race would not return, and the event was on "indefinite pause".